buggins/dlangui/README.md

 * Mostly inspired by Android UI API (layouts, styles, two phase layout, ...)
 * Supports highly customizable UI themes and styles
 * Supports internationalization
-* Hardware acceleration using OpenGL (when built with USE_OPENGL)
+* Hardware acceleration using OpenGL (when built with version USE_OPENGL)
 * Fallback to Win32 API / XCB when OpenGL is not available
-* Actually it's a port (with major refactoring) of GUI library for cross platform OpenGL based implementation of Cool Reader app prokeject from C++.
+* Actually it's a port (with major refactoring) of GUI library for cross platform OpenGL based implementation of Cool Reader app project from C++.
 * Almost ready for 2D games development
 * Goal: provide set of widgets suitable for building of IDE.

 Widgets
 -------